-Bar will be awarded to any competitor achieving an
+Bar will be awarded to any competitor achieving an HPS who is not awarded first, second or third prize.

 Special Prizes See Special Prizes for McQueen A to G below.

 As for McQueen A (Precision) except that no ammunition will be provided.